WHAT ARE WRITING PROMPTS?

 NARRATIVE WRITING PROMPTS

-‘Keith looked behind him.
-His pursuers were gaining ground.
-His imagination taunted him with the feeling of their hot breath against the back of his neck yet he knew they weren’t that close, yet.
 He thought of dropping what they wanted but instead dropped the thought.
 He would never give in.
-He had already risked his life and he would do it again.’
+He had already risked his life and he would do it again.

 If you would like to try using these openings to prompt your writing you will find story starters here.

-‘as the plane soared into the sky he avoided looking out through the window.
-He had no wish for a last glimpse of the country he would never see again.
-He was alive.’
+As the airplane took off he avoided looking out.
+He had no desire for a last glimpse of the place he would never see again.
+He was alive – that was enough.

-Writers need to be challenged in order to develop and you will find plenty of writing ideas that challenge you here.
+Writers should be challenged if they want to develop their writing skills.
+You will find plenty of writing challenges here.